 Feeding Your Rabbit

-Rabbits can also enjoy a variety of foods other than pellets and hay.
+Lastly, offering fresh vegetables daily will provide your rabbit, once 3 months & older, with essential nutrients.
 Most rabbits enjoy fresh, green leafy vegetables as a dietary supplement.
 It is important to introduce greens gradually and in small amounts to avoid upsetting their stomachs at first.
 Selections may include romaine lettuce, chicory, collard greens, turnip greens, carrot tops, mustard greens, parsley, and dandelion leaves.
 Once your pet is used to these foods, up to 2 cups of chopped greens per 6 pounds of body weight can be offered every day.